saultyevil/Kris/README.md

 $ make
 ```

-This will create the executable `kilo`.
+This will create the executable `kris`.
 You will need a C compiler with support
 for the C11 standard.
 An up-to-date version of `gcc` will be fine.

 ## Usage

-Kilo can be invoked with or without an argument.
+Kris can be invoked with or without an argument.
 If an argument is provided,
-Kilo will attempt to open that file and display it to screen.
+Kris will attempt to open that file and display it to screen.
 If no argument is
 provided, then an empty buffer will be loaded.

 ## VT100 Control Sequences